 Why does "voice through divestment" have a measurable impact on stock prices?
 One possibility is raised awareness; prior to the most viral divestment pledges markets had not priced in all relevant information about climate risk.
-This explanation is plausible and emphasized by (Bolton and Kacperczyk, 2021), but requires bounded rationality.
+This explanation is plausible and emphasized by Bolton and Kacperczyk (2021), but requires bounded rationality.
 Another possibility is that markets are pricing in a change in regulatory risk; they (correctly) anticipated that future regulation will adversely affect fossil fuel companies, for example through net-zero commitments.
 This view is consistent with the outsized impact of Ireland's divestment pledge.
-This, in turn, makes it rational for risk averse investors to go beyond fossil fuels and divest all high-carbon emitters, resulting in initiatives like the UN convened Net-Zero Owner Alliance (NZAOA), set up in 2019 (United Nations Environmental Programme Finance Initiative, 2023).
-The divestment movement started with an emphasis on values, in the moral sense; today it is also about value (Starks, 2023).
+This, in turn, makes it rational for risk averse investors to go beyond fossil fuels and divest all high-carbon emitters, resulting in initiatives like the UN convened Net-Zero Owner Alliance (NZAOA), set up in 2019 (United Nations Environmental Programme Finance Initiative (2023)).
+The divestment movement started with an emphasis on values, in the moral sense; today it is also about value (Starks (2023)).

-Our paper builds on the theoretical work on narrative economics (Shiller, 2019, 2017) and more broadly on the importance of "stories" in the formation of economic behavior (Akerlof, 2020; Akerlof and Snower, 2016; Bénabou et al., 2018).
+Our paper builds on the theoretical work on narrative economics (Shiller (2017), Shiller (2019)) and more broadly on the importance of "stories" in the formation of economic behavior (Akerlof and Snower (2016), Bénabou, Falk, and Tirole (2018), Akerlof (2020)).
 Our work relates to a large literature investigating green-versus-brown returns, generally for stocks.
+Examples include (Litterman (2011), Bansal, Ochoa, and Kiku (2016), Daniel, Litterman, and Wagner (2016), Painter (2020), Ilhan, Sautner, and Vilkov (2021), Ramelli et al. (2021), Pástor, Stambaugh, and Taylor (2022), Bolton and Kacperczyk (2021), Aswani,

-Examples include (Aswani et al., 2023; Bansal et al., 2016; Bolton and Kacperczyk, 2021; Daniel et al., 2016; Hsu et al., 2023; Ilhan et al., 2021; Litterman, 2011; Painter, 2020; Pástor et al., 2022; Ramelli et al., 2021).
-Finally, our empirical evidence adds to the literature on the role of the media in affecting corporate governance (Burke, 2022; Dyck and Zingales, 2002) and corporate investment decisions (Schiller, 2021), (Gantchev et al., 2022), and social media in finance (Campbell et al., 2022).
+Raghunandan, and Rajgopal (2023), Hsu, Li, and Tsou (2023)).
+Finally, our empirical evidence adds to the literature on the role of the media in affecting corporate governance (Dyck and Zingales (2002), Burke (2022)) and corporate investment decisions (Schiller (2021), Gantchev, Giannetti, and Li (2022)), and social media in finance (Campbell et al. (2022)).